By entering the Samaritans Cycle, riders are agreeing to the following terms and conditions:

 - The use of earphones for the purposes of playing music whilst riding is strongly discouraged.

-- Rider must carry a form of ID which shows their name, address and emergency contact details.
+- Riders must carry a form of ID which shows their name, address, emergency contact details, and important medical information such as blood group, medications, and allergies.

 - Riders must obey the Highway Code at all times and ride in a manner which is safe for themselves and others.